Mellon/ACLS Dissertation Innovation Fellowship

 Mellon/ACLS Dissertation Innovation Fellowships support graduate students in the humanities and social sciences who show promise of leading their fields in important new directions.
 The fellowships are designed to intervene at the formative stage of dissertation development, before research and writing are advanced.
 The program seeks to expand the range of research methodologies, formats, and areas of inquiry traditionally considered suitable for the dissertation, with a particular focus on supporting scholars who can build a more diverse, inclusive, and equitable academy.

-The program supports projects that push the traditional approaches to dissertation research in new directions.
+The program supports projects that push the traditional approaches and forms of dissertation research in new directions.
 The strongest applications will show evidence of thoughtful plans for engaging the sources, resources, scholars, and communities – on campus and/or off – necessary to advance their projects.
 Fellows might design a fellowship year that includes:

 - directed interdisciplinary research and methodological training that pushes beyond the scope of their field’s norms with faculty within and/or outside their home institutions;